What Is a Variable Interest Rate & How Does It Work?

 Rate stability

-• Variable: can rise or fall
+Variable: the interest rate can rise or fall

 Extra repayments